 - Type 2 diabetes

-Certain types of medication can wreak havoc on your gut microbiome.
-This includes antibiotics, acid-reducing medications, over-the-counter pain relievers, steroids, and oral contraceptive pills.
-These types of medication adversely impact the composition of your gut microbiome.
-While each drug has its own unique implication, things like an increase in the production of harmful bacteria and fatty acids lead to dysbiosis and other health conditions.
+- Medication—Certain medications can adversely impact the composition of your gut microbiome.
+These include antibiotics, acid-reducing medications, over-the-counter pain relievers, steroids, and oral contraceptive pills.
+While each drug may have unique implications, increased production of harmful bacteria and fatty acids leads to dysbiosis and other health conditions.

-Perhaps one of the most important factors, the food you eat has a huge impact on your gut microbiome.
-The standard American diet tends to be high in bad fats and low in vegetables.
+- Diet – The food you eat greatly impacts your gut microbiome.
+The standard American diet tends to be high in sugar, protein, bad fats, and food additives while low in vegetables.
 This means you aren’t getting enough fiber to allow good bacteria to grow.
-It also contains a lot of carbohydrates which crowd out the good bacteria and allows bad bacteria to flourish.
-Unfortunately, this can cause you to crave sugar, and the more sugar you eat the higher your chances of developing blood sugar issues like pre-diabetes and diabetes.
+It also contains a lot of carbohydrates, which crowd out the good bacteria and allow bad bacteria to flourish.
+Unfortunately, this can cause you to crave sugar, and the more sugar you eat, the higher your chances of developing blood sugar issues like pre-diabetes and diabetes.

-Stress negatively impacts the gut microbiome and causes gut dysbiosis.
-According to research, social stressors led to less diverse bacterial communities in the intestine and a higher number of potentially harmful bacteria.
+- Stress – Stress weakens the immune system, making the body more vulnerable to developing an imbalanced gut microbiome.
+Research shows that social stressors lead to less diverse bacterial communities in the intestine and a higher number of potentially harmful bacteria.

 Testing for Gut Dysbiosis

 - Stool Test – The stool test measures the amount of good and bad bacteria in your stool.
-Not only does this test check for dysbiosis, but it also checks for any parasites, pathogens, yeast, and fungus that can be in the digestive system.
-It looks at the health of your liver, gallbladder, and pancreas as well as the level of inflammation in your gut.
+Not only does this test check for dysbiosis, but it also checks for any parasites, pathogens, yeast, and fungi that can be in the digestive system.
+It also provides insight into the health of your liver, gallbladder, and pancreas and the level of inflammation in your gut.

-- Organic Acid Test – This measures the number of organic acids in your urine.
+- Organic Acid Test – The Organic Acid Test measures the number of organic acids in your urine.
 Your gut bacteria produce organic acids as by-products of metabolism.
 When you have too much organic acid in your urine, it may mean that certain bacteria are overtaking your gut.